aarowz/calendar/README.md

 ## 5) Additional Information for Grading

-- We added a TON of comments to be able to keep track of where we are for the follow-up assignments.
+- **We believe that we are fully eligible to receive every single extra credit point due to fully implementing the create new calendar, edit single event, and switch between calendars functions within the GUI.**
 - We tried our best so that all controller and view components use **Builder pattern** for construction.
 - We made sure that code follows **MVC design principles** with separation between model, view, and controller for both tests and implementations.
-- We made sure that each command is encapsulated in its own class using the **Command design pattern **.
+- We made sure that each command is encapsulated in its own class using the
+- **Command design pattern**.
-- We made sure (or at least believe) that our entire project is documented with **Javadoc** and * *consistent formatting**.
+- We made sure (or at least believe) that our entire project is documented with **Javadoc** and **consistent formatting**.